-Term life insurance policies only last a set length of time, or term, and once that ends, your coverage ends as well.
+Term life insurance policies only last a set length of time, or term.
+Once that ends, your coverage ends as well.
 There may come a time that you decide that a term policy is no longer sufficient for your life insurance needs.
 Perhaps you only got a term policy to make sure your children would be covered through college if something unexpected happened to you.
 Now they are grown and you want them to be protected throughout your whole lifetime.
-This is when a term conversion would come in handy.
+This is when a term life insurance conversion would come in handy.

 What is a term conversion?